jaxwong/tp/docs/UserGuide.md

 Format: `edit-event ea/EVENT_ALIAS [en/EVENT_NAME] [st/START_DATETIME] [et/END_DATETIME] [d/DESCRIPTION]`

+- Edits the event by the specified `EVENT_ALIAS`.
-At least one of the optional fields must be provided.
+- At least one of the optional fields must be provided.
-Existing values will be updated to the input values.
+- Existing values will be updated to the input values.

 Example: